Access Control Attacks

 }

-This contract has six critical access control flaws:
+This contract has six access control flaws:

 -